-Informatics professor Joshua Tanenbaum brings the world’s largest game-creation event to UCI, producing seven games in 48 hours.
+Informatics Professor Theresa Jean Tanenbaum brings the world’s largest game-creation event to UCI, producing seven games in 48 hours.

 By Courtney Hamilton

 ICS has seen many iterations of the game and app “jam” franchise, where participants build a game or app from nothing in a short period of time, but this year game jam went global.
 From Jan.
 23-25, 45 Orange County participants joined an estimated 21,000 people across 78 countries participating in Global Game Jam 2015 (GGJ).
 Hosted at Donald Bren Hall, the Orange County GGJ site contributed seven games to a global total of more than 5,000 games created during the 48-hour period.